Information for Prospective Students/Postdocs

 UNDERGRADUATE STUDENTS

-If you are interested in conducting research with the Hotchkiss Lab in Spring 2024: Dr. Hotchkiss will be leading a team of undergraduate researchers to assess the changing health of Stroubles Creek and the Duck Pond on Virginia Tech's Blacksburg campus.
-Undergraduate researchers in spring 2024 will enroll in BIOL 2984 Ecology Research in Local Waterways CRN 21555 (2 credit hours, A-F grade mode, meets MF 11:15a-12:05p & W 2-5p).
+We do not currently have any openings for new undergraduate researchers in the lab during spring or summer 2024.
+If you are interested in conducting research in fall 2024, Dr. Hotchkiss will be leading a team of undergraduate researchers to assess the changing health of Stroubles Creek and the Duck Pond on Virginia Tech's Blacksburg campus as part of a small class (enrollment limited to 10 students) developed to give students experience with research, freshwater science, and team collaborations: BIOL 2984 Ecology Research in Local Waterways (CRN 91531, 2 credit hours, A-F grade mode, meets MF 11:15a-12:05p & W 2-5p).
 You can review a flyer for the course here and a draft syllabus for the course here.
 Please reach out with any questions you have about the class and/or research plans (ehotchkiss[at]vt.edu).